scds/intro-rdm/README.md

 - Online pages created by Isaac Pratt

-All content is made available under a GNU General Public License v3.0.
+All content is made available under a under a Creative Commons Attribution 4.0 International License.